trance-mfv/notes/meetings/ta-dev-sync/dora-and-mfbc-summary.md

 *   **Test data management**: Implementing effective strategies for managing test data and providing fast, secure data access for testing.
 *   **Visibility of work in the value stream**: Understanding and visualizing the flow of work from idea to customer outcome to enhance performance.

 The source emphasizes that each of these capabilities comes with articles providing implementation guidance and strategies to overcome common challenges.
-Additionally, a guide titled “How to Transform” is available for deploying a program to implement these capabilities.
-The "MFBC Development Productivity Improvement’s Project Plan" also indicates that MFBC will utilize the DORA Core Model and its capabilities to monitor and improve productivity, with teams expected to analyze their Software Delivery metrics and choose capabilities to focus on for improvement [18, 20, 52, meeting transcript].
+Additionally, a guide titled "How to Transform" is available for deploying a program to implement these capabilities.
+The "MFBC Development Productivity Improvement's Project Plan" also indicates that MFBC will utilize the DORA Core Model and its capabilities to monitor and improve productivity, with teams expected to analyze their Software Delivery metrics and choose capabilities to focus on for improvement [18, 20, 52, meeting transcript].

 ## DORA capabilities foster rapid feedback: